 Throw, Run and Catch (TRC)

 The player throws, and then runs to catch the disc with one hand.
+The player must release the disc from inside a circle that measures 4 metres in diameter.
 The distance between the circle where the disc was thrown and where it was caught, is measured.
 Players get five attempts and the best one counts.
 At the moment the world record is 94 meters.

 Self Caught Flight (SCF)

 MTA and TRC are often combined into one event by having players throw five attempts of each discipline.
 The SCF score is derived by taking the TRC result in meters and adding it to the MTA time in seconds which is multiplied by a factor 5.5.
 This is because the general rule of thumb is that 1 second equals 5.5 meters.
 Therefore, a 40 m TRC and 7.3 second MTA would result in an SCF score of 40 + (7.3 × 5.5) = 80.15.